 An interesting feature is the possibility to display the dosing time as on the figure below.
 In the proposed example (PKVK_project of the demos), the individual dosing time of the individual is displayed when the user hovers an individual.

 - The average number of doses per subject

 - The total, average, minimum and maximum number of observations per individual.

-In addition, if we split the graphic with a covariate, all the informations are recomputed to manage the informations of the group as in the following plot.
+In addition, if we split the graphic with a covariate, all the information are recomputed to manage the information of the group as in the following plot.